lcatlett/search_api_pantheon/README.md

 ## What it provides

-This module provides [Drupal 9](https://drupal.org) integration with the [Apache Solr project](https://solr.apache.org/guide/8_8/).
-Pantheon's current version as of the update of this document is 8.8.1.
+This module provides [Drupal 9 and 10](https://drupal.org) integration with the [Apache Solr project](https://solr.apache.org/guide/8_8/).
+Pantheon's current version as of the update of this document is 8.11.4.

 ## Composer